the-loaf-of-bread/distributing-bread/README.md

 - At any time and place where prophets came: were they sent to a people already guided?
 No they were not.
 They were sent to problematic areas.
 - Did any of them give up?
 They did not.
 They went on with their missions no matter what happened.
 - Consider our own prophet.
 He went through severe opposition from his fellow tribesmen.
 Persecution.
 (List confirmed sahih persecutions)
 - And consider his companions.
 Hz Bilal beaten up on sand etc. (list confirmed sahih persecutions).
-3 years of boycott during which they had to resort to eating roots of trees.
+3 years of boycott during which they had to resort to eating leaves or roots of trees.
 - They had to leave their homeland behind and migrate to Abyssinia and Medina.
 Even then the enemies of Islam didn’t let them rest in peace.
 313 v 1000; extremely outnumbered.
 Then 700 v 3000.
 Then trench.
 Then the battles against apostates and Sassanids and Byzantines.
 - The odds always seemed to be against the Muslims yet they prevailed.
 They never surrendered.
 They beared unbearable persecution and surmounted seemingly insurmountable obstacles.
 - What kept them going despite all the opposition?
 What made many give up their comfortable lives?
 What made them bear all the persecution.
 What kept them from running away when they saw much superior forces?